 Check the operation of the convertible pump motor.
-Turn ignition on but engine off and press the convertible top switch to retract the top.
+Turn the ignition on but the engine off and press the convertible top switch to retract the top.

 Check cylinders for fluid leaks.

-Another common reason convertible tops fail to operate is leak at convertible lift cylinders.
-The hydraulic cylinders move the hardtop or soft-top up and down.
+Another common reason convertible tops fail to operate is a leak at convertible lift cylinders.
+The hydraulic cylinders move the hardtop or soft top up and down.
 They have seals and o-rings that shrink and crack due to age.